huggingface/blog/porting-fsmt.md

 ```

 As you can see we define the languages, tags, license, datasets, and metrics.
 There is a full guide for writing these at [Model sharing and uploading](https://huggingface.co/transformers/model_sharing.html#add-a-model-card).
 The rest is the markdown document describing the model and its nuances.
+You can also try out the models directly from the model pages thanks to the Inference widgets.
+For example for English-to-russian translation: https://huggingface.co/facebook/wmt19-en-ru?text=My+name+is+Diego+and+I+live+in+Moscow.

+(add screenshot)

 ## Documentation